 Do you know that interest is often tax-deductible when it comes to mortgages and taxes?
 This is true if the loan fulfills the IRS mortgage rules, helping you reduce your taxable income.
 You might get the option to deduct interest paid on your mortgage and any local or state property taxes you have paid during the year.

 The deductible amount of mortgage interest is reported annually by the mortgage company on Form 1098.
 If you also wish to maximize your savings, keep reading this blog.
-We will find out if you qualify for the deduction and also learn how to claim the mortgage tax deduction.
+We will determine whether you qualify for the deduction and also learn how to claim the mortgage tax deduction.

 What is the Mortgage Interest Deduction?

-While repaying a mortgage loan, do you know that the payments are mostly interest?
+While repaying a mortgage loan, do you know that most of the payments are interest?
 Yes, it's true in the first few years.
-Even after that, the loan's interest part can be an important portion of your payments.
+Even after that, the loan's interest can still be a significant portion of your payments.
 However, if the loan fulfills the IRS mortgage requirements, you can deduct the interest paid by you.

 The mortgage company reports the amount of deductible mortgage interest on Form 1098.
 It is then sent to the homeowners.
-The federal government offers this tax benefit to homeowners, which is designed to make homeownership more affordable.
+The federal government offers this tax benefit to homeowners to make homeownership more affordable.
 However, to claim the mortgage tax deduction, you must itemize deductions.

 What are the Requirements for a Mortgage Loan?